quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

       $ monaca debug

-  When runnig this command, you should be prompted to pair your debugger with your local PC or see the notification of successful network connection (see the screenshots).
+  When running this command, you should be prompted to pair your debugger with your local PC or see the notification of successful network connection (see the screenshots).
 Otherwise, please refer to :ref:`troubleshoot_pair`.

   .. figure:: images/cli_commands/1.png
     :width: 250px